 Abbey days are here again!
 Enjoy a walking tour exploring the heart of medieval Reading led by our trained volunteer guides.
 This tour takes you to the highlights of the Abbey Quarter, including the Hospitium where medieval pilgrims stayed, the impressive conserved Reading Abbey ruins and ends in a unique visit inside the Abbey Gateway, the grand entrance to the Abbot’s Lodgings which became Queen Elizabeth I’s royal residence.
 Have some myths busted and explore the fascinating history of Reading Abbey Quarter, taking in the ancient and modern stories of this centre, from the lives of Medieval monks to the Georgian schooldays of Jane Austen.

-Please note that the meeting place and some of the stops during the tour might change depending on the government's guidance for COVI-19 safety in place at the time of your tour.
+Meet at the statue of Queen Victoria in Town Hall Square, just outside the museum.
+Please note that the meeting place and some of the stops during the tour might change depending on guidance for COVID-19 safety in place at the time of your tour.

-" Lots of very interesting sites to visit"
+'Lots of very interesting sites to visit'

-"Excellent - lively guide.
-Thanks"
+'Excellent - lively guide.
+Thanks'

-"Really interesting tour, it brought the Abbey to life"
+'Really interesting tour, it brought the Abbey to life'

-"Engaging guide.
-Very informative regarding Abbey and some of the wider history of Reading."
+'Engaging guide.
+Very informative regarding Abbey and some of the wider history of Reading'